What is a broadband router?

 These are different words for the same thing, there is no practical difference between a hub and router.
-Many providers continue to use router to describe their home broadband and networking equipment, including TalkTalk, Plusnet, Fuel, DST and EE.
+Many other providers continue to use router to describe their home broadband and networking equipment, including TalkTalk, Plusnet, Fuel, DST and EE.

 You may also see them referred to as wireless routers and, less commonly, residential gateways.
-Again there is no difference between these; all modern routers will offer wireless networking and residential gateway is an older term which was used when home routers had a far more limited feature set, to distinguish them from corporate networking gear.
+Again there is no difference between these; all modern routers will offer wireless networking, and residential gateway is an older term which was used when home routers had a far more limited feature set to distinguish them from corporate networking gear.

 How does a router or hub work?

-To access the internet your broadband router has a modem inside which connects to the phone or cable line and provides internet service.
+To access the internet your broadband router has a modem which connects to the phone or cable line and provides internet service.
 It also has the functionality of a network device, and typically offers four wired Local Area Network (LAN) ports along with the wireless access point, plus a firewall for security.
 By default anything connected to either the LAN or Wi-Fi will gain access to the wider internet.